broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 # 5.3.1
 2022-04-06 (Date of Last Commit)

-* Updated STARsoloFastq task in StarAlign.wdl
+* Updated the STARsoloFastq task in StarAlign.wdl to run STARsolo independently with "Gene" COUNTING_MODE when the Optimus input parameter `count_exons` is set to true.

 # 5.3.0
 2022-02-22 (Date of Last Commit)